 Dendrite Agate Pendant, which you can Shop Here

 There is, however, no gem type that can be categorically deemed "ethical" or "environmentally sound."
 It takes having conversations, digging into the supply chain, and developing relationships with dealers who can tell you how, where, and when a stone was sourced.

 When it comes to sourcing ethical and environmentally sound gold and silver, many of the same considerations apply.
 Recycled gold is almost ubiquitous now in the industry and easily sourced.
-I think it is therefore important to actively support artisanal, mercury-free, fair-trade and fair-mined precious metals, which is why I use a blend of recycled and certified fairmined gold and 100% recycled silver.
+I think it is therefore important when sourcing any newly mined material, to actively support artisanal, mercury-free, fair-trade and fair-mined precious metals, which is why when I can't find recycled gold, I use gold that is certified fairmined.

 I encourage you to check out the Dewdrop Collection, my newest responsibly sourced collection, inspired by water.
 And click here to read more about our brand Ethos.